 - If you are planning to change your pension arrangements, always check that any firm you’re dealing with is authorised by the Financial Conduct Authority.
 You can do this by checking the FCA Register or by calling the FCA helpline on 0800 111 6768.

 - You should also get impartial information or advice before making any significant changes to your pension.
 If you have a regulated financial adviser, it can be helpful to speak with them in the first instance.
 If you don’t have one, then the government supported Pensions Advisory Service provides free independent and impartial information and guidance.
 If you’re aged 50 or over, you can also speak with Pension Wise, another government supported resource who offer free and impartial guidance about your pension options.
+If you want personal recommendations or advice about your specific circumstances, you’ll need to seek professional financial advice.
+You can find a local financial advisor on VouchedFor or Unbiased, or for more information, check out our guides on How to find the right financial advisor for you or How to get advice on your pension.
+If you think you might be interested in speaking with a financial advisor, VouchedFor is currently offering Rest Less members a free pension check with a local well-rated financial advisor.
+There’s no obligation, but once you’ve had your check, the advisor will discuss the potential for an ongoing paid relationship if you think it might be useful to you.

 What to do if you think you’ve fallen victim to a pension scam